-This Slow Cooker Hot Chocolate aka Hot Cocoa is so creamy and decadent with only 10 minutes of prep!
-It will make your entire house smell so incredible.
-It’s so chocolate-y, tastes incredible and is perfect for large amounts of hot cocoa!
+This Slow Cooker Hot Chocolate is creamy and decadent, with only 10 minutes of prep!
+It’s so chocolate-y, tastes incredible and perfect for making hot cocoa for a crowd!

 My usual go-to drink for the holidays is my vegan eggnog.
 But now it’s sharing the spotlight with this vegan hot chocolate, or as I’ve always called it, vegan hot cocoa.
 The idea to make this any holiday drink in the slow cooker first came after I made my slow cooker apple cider years ago.
 The aromatic smell that filled our then apartment was beautifully warming and intoxicating.
-It’s like the world’s most natural fall candle!
+Slow cooker hot chocolate is the winter version!

-What could my winter/Christmas/holiday version be of this?
-Why – hot cocoa!
-Not only is this recipe unbelievably easy with only 6 ingredients, it lasts for days, is great for sharing and tastes so delicious.
-This will for sure be at the centre of your holiday dessert or drink table and since it stays warm, you or your family members could easily serve themselves!
+• Perfect for a party.
+This will for sure be at the centrepiece of your holiday dessert or drink table and since it stays warm, your family members can easily serve themselves the whole night.

 ingredients for making slow cooker hot chocolate

-brown sugar or white sugar – either one works, but I prefer brown sugar or cane sugar for that warm it adds.
+• Brown sugar or white sugar – Either one works, but I prefer brown sugar for the warmth it adds.
 You can easily up the sugar if you want more.
-I like my hot cocoa more dark chocolate-y so if you want yours sweeter, add more a tablespoon at a time.
+I like my hot cocoa more dark chocolate-y so if you want yours sweeter, add more sugar a tablespoon at a time.

-Vegan milk – I prefer soy milk here for its high protein content (helps to make this thick and smooth and creamy) but you can also use cashew milk or another semi-thick vegan milk.
+• Vegan milk – I prefer soy milk here for its high protein content, which helps to make this thick and smooth and creamy, but you can also use cashew milk or another semi-thick vegan milk.

-Coconut milk – you can also use a separate very thick vegan milk here, but you need something to help with the thickness.
-You don’t taste any coconut flavour after it’s been cooked out.
+• Coconut milk – You can also use a separate very thick vegan milk here, but you need something to help with the thickness.
+You don’t taste any coconut flavour after it’s been cooked.

 step by step of making hot chocolate

-Stir vigorously to combine with a whisk for at least 3 minutes until fully incorporated and the cocoa is no longer floating on top but is fully mixed in.
+• Mix.
+Whisk vigorously for at least 3 minutes until fully incorporated and the cocoa is no longer floating on top but is fully mixed in.

 a ladle in a slow cooker filled with hot cocoa and vegan marshmallows with some cocoa and one marshmallow on ladle

-Sift your cocoa for your slow cooker hot chocolate.
-You can sift it first or directly into it, either one works.
+• Sift your cocoa for your slow cooker hot chocolate.
 This will prevent any clumps of cocoa (bleh!) and gives you the smoothest possible product.

-When stirring your mix, stir, like properly stir.
-Put on a song stir!
+• Whisk thoroughly.
 You want to ensure your mix goes from cocoa floating on top to thoroughly incorporated.
-I stir for at least 3 minutes but visual cues are best if you might need more time.
+I stir for at least 3 minutes.

-Don’t leave out the salt!
-After over half a decade of camping, this was a classic touch that truly brought up the cocoa flavour.
+• Don’t leave out the salt!
+After over half a decade of camping, this was a classic touch that truly amps up the cocoa flavour.
 It does not taste salty.

 a ladle in a slow cooker filled with hot cocoa and vegan marshmallows with some cocoa and three marshmallows on ladle

 Enjoy friends!
-If you make this Slow Cooker Hot Chocolate/Hot Cocoa, please snap a photo and tag #jessicainthekitchen on Instagram!
+If you make this Slow Cooker Hot Chocolate recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

 a ladle in a slow cooker filled with hot cocoa and vegan marshmallows with some cocoa and three marshmallows on ladle